Glimesh/broadcast-box/README.md

 * Have you allowed UDP traffic?
 * Do you have any restrictions on ports?
-* Is your server world routable
+* Is your server publicly accessible?

-If you wish to disable the test set the enviroment variable `NETWORK_TEST_ON_START` to false.
+If you wish to disable the test set the environment variable `NETWORK_TEST_ON_START` to false.

 ### Docker
 A Docker image is also provided to make it easier to run locally and in production.
 The arguments you run the Dockerfile with depending on